Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 * [Heroku](https://www.heroku.com/) is currently the recommended host for the server.
 * [Firebase](https://firebase.google.com/) is the service used to manage push notifications for Android devices.
 Firebase uses a Google account, so use the same one you use for Google Play.

+TODO: More detail here.
+Also, do the tasks to get more Cloudinary credits.

 ## Fork the Code

 In your SG's github account, fork the code for the [Hooligan Hymnal Server](https://github.com/Chattahooligans/hooligan-hymnal-server), and the [Hooligan Hymnal App](https://github.com/Chattahooligans/hooligan-hymnal-app).
 This is your starting point for building the app.